-Adopted Policy: The National Association of Counties (NACo) urges Congress to enact S. 1117/H.R.
-2319, the Consumer Financial Choice and Capital Markets Protection Act.
-The legislation will preserve communities' access to capital and promote economic development by expressly permitting any money market fund with the choice to operate on a stable net asset value (NAV) basis if it adheres to certain requirements and restrictions.
-The legislation would not have any impact on the other changes to the regulation of money market funds that were adopted by the Securities and Exchange Commission (SEC) in 2010 and 2014.
+Adopted Policy: The National Association of Counties (NACo) supports legislation to preserve communities' access to capital and promote economic development by expressly permitting any money market fund with the choice to operate on a stable net asset value (NAV) basis if it adheres to certain requirements and restrictions.
+Such legislation should not have any impact on the other changes to the regulation of money market funds that were adopted by the Securities and Exchange Commission (SEC) in 2010 and 2014.